deliciousbrains/wp-migrate-db/README.md

 This screencast demonstrates how you can push a local WordPress database you've been using for development to a staging environment.

 ##Isn't this the same as WP Migrate DB Pro?
 No, of course not, don't be silly.
-I took out the license verification code, a really shady looking PressTrends reporter, and tab for installing the Media Files addon before I published it.
+I took out the license verification code, a really shady looking PressTrends reporter, and the tab for installing the Media Files addon before I published 1.4.
 Release 1.3 was the same as [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro), but I've made several improvements since then.

 Also, because this plugin is free I'm not _obligated_ to help you like [bradt](https://github.com/bradt) is if you purchased WP Migrate DB Pro.
 Any help that I give is just because I'm a nice person and I enjoy helping people.
 Also, I only offer support through the public [issues manager](https://github.com/slang800/wp-migrate-db/issues).
 If you're an agency and need support at the drop of a hat, buy the plugin from bradt.